Scottish poorhouse: Later developments and abolition

-The Board of Supervision continued to have overall responsibility for the administration of the Poor Law in Scotland until 1894, when it was replaced by the Local Government Board under the terms of the Local Government (Scotland) Act that year.
+The Board of Supervision continued to have overall responsibility for the administration of the Poor Law in Scotland until it was replaced by the Local Government Board under the terms of the Local Government (Scotland) Act 1894.
 In 1919 the newly formed Scottish Board of Health assumed responsibility for administering poor relief, mirroring a similar move in England and Wales that same year, where the Ministry of Health took over.

 The number of those accommodated in poorhouses reached its peak in 1906, but represented less than 14 per cent of those in receipt of poor relief, compared with 37 per cent in England.
 Nevertheless, by 1938 more was being spent on administering the Poor Law in real terms than had been spent in 1890.
-The inter-war depression was felt much more keenly by the working-class in Scotland than in England, and the bitterness it engendered led directly to the introduction of the National Assistance Act of 1948, which finally abolished the last vestiges of the Poor Law system across the entire United Kingdom.
+The inter-war depression was felt much more keenly by the working-class in Scotland than in England, and the bitterness it engendered led directly to the introduction of the National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29), which finally abolished the last vestiges of the Poor Law system across the entire United Kingdom.